sudarshanmhasrup/koobies/readme.md

 To solve this problem, I decided to build this platform.
 It’s an open-source, community-driven platform built with Kotlin Multiplatform that helps Kotlin developers find internships and job opportunities requiring Kotlin knowledge, upskill through community-curated courses, and learn by building projects.

+### Thank you! 🙌

+Thank you so much for checking out this repository.
+I understand the challenges one faces when learning Kotlin, and I’ve been there too.
+This is the core motivation behind this project.
+I created it to participate in the Kotlin Conf 2026 challenge, but I believe it has the potential to grow beyond just another contest project.
+If you love the project, please consider starring this repository.